reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Click on the button `Next` at the very bottom right
 - On third step, review the overall configuration.
 Ensure that Organisational-level logging has been enabled then click on button `Update landing zone`

+If you do not have Control Tower, then configure your landing zone to generate EventBridge events related to AWS Organizations.

 ## Step 3 - Select an AWS account and a region to deploy Sustainable Personal Account

 We do not want to execute code in the top-level account of the AWS Organization.
 In case of error the blast radius could just kill our entire business.
 Also the two accounts in the Security organisational units should be limited to read-only and reporting operations.
 We want to not intermix regular business operations and security operations, but isolate these two as different streams.
-As a result, out of all shared accounts created by Control Tower, the `Sandbox` account seems a good candidate to automate business operations with tools such as SPA.

-We recommend to rename the `Sandbox` account created by Control Tower to `Automation`.
-This is living in the Sandbox Organizational Unit.
-Alternatively, you can create a new account for automated background activities in your organisation, for example with the Account Factory created by Control Tower.
+We recommend to create an AWS account named `Automation` to host SPA code.
+This should be considered production level, and put in the appropriate OU.

 Take a note of the `Automation` account identifier, a string of 12 digits.
 This will be used in the next step to create a trusted relationship with the top-level account of the AWS Organization.